Botcopy/docs/docs/basics/bot-prompts.md

 Botcopy offers different types of prompts and settings to better suit the needs of a variety of use cases.

 ## Intent Prompts
 **Intent Prompts** are the default prompt type.
-They query Dialogflow with a **Trigger**, which is the Training Phrase or Event Name of an intent you've created on your Dialogflow agent.
+Intent Prompts query Dialogflow with a **Trigger**, which is the Training Phrase or Event Name of an intent you've created on your Dialogflow agent.

 The trigger will only fire on the specified **Page URL**, creating a contextualized call to action to your users.

 ## Preset Prompts
 **Preset Prompts** differ in that they do not send a query to Dialogflow.
 Instead, you provide a **Message** and optional **Suggestions** and **Output Contexts**.
-These prompts are best for high-traffic websites and can save considerable overhead with Dialogflow.
+Preset Prompts are best for high-traffic websites and can save considerable overhead with Dialogflow.

 The message is rendered on the provided **Page URL**, but a query is not sent to Dialogflow until your user engages with the bot by typing a message or selecting a suggestion.